A Crash Course on Retinol

 How to Use Retinol

 When making retinol a part of your skincare routine, it’s important to know that this is not an ingredient to use every day.
 Retinol is extremely powerful and using too much of it can leave your skin overly irritated.
 If you are using a retinol serum, spreading out your applications by two to three days is helpful in reducing the risk of irritation.
-In addition, retinol serum is usually best applied at night.
+In addition, retinol serum should only be applied at night.
 Apply a retinol serum after cleanser, exfoliator, and toner, but before heavier products like eye cream, moisturizer, and sunscreen.
+Sunscreen is a MUST when using retinol, as your skin's sensitivity to sunlight increases.
+After performing your whole skincare routine in the morning, make sure to add SPF on top!

 It takes time to see results from using retinol.
 When you are using retinol to reduce the appearance of wrinkles or severe acne scarring, it can take several months before you start noticing significant results.
 In addition, things sometimes get better before they get worse when you introduce a powerful ingredient like retinol to your skin.
 If you experience some irritation when first using retinol, there is generally no need to be concerned as long as it clear within a few days.